- Define basic terms used to describe language use.

 outgroup: group to which a person does not belong

-priming: a stimulus presented to a person reminds him or her about other ideas associated with the stimulus
+priming: a stimulus presented to a person reminds them about other ideas associated with the stimulus

 situation model: a mental representation of an event, object, or situation constructed at the time of comprehending a linguistic description